-In identifying the secure manner in which records of PI must be transferred, the TPSP Agreement must have regard to the Policy, Procedures, and Practices for Secure Transfer of Records of Personal Information implemented by the prescribed entity.
+In identifying the secure manner in which records of personal information must be transferred, the TPSP Agreement must have regard to the Policy, Procedures, and Practices for Secure Transfer of Records of Personal Information implemented by the prescribed entity.

-In addition, where the retention or disposal of records of PI outside the premises of the prescribed entity is the primary service provided to the prescribed entity, the TPSP Agreement must require the TPSP to provide documentation to the prescribed entity setting out the date, time, and mode of transfer of the records of PI and confirming receipt.
-In these circumstances, the TPSP Agreement must also obligate the TPSP to maintain a detailed inventory of the records of PI transferred.
+In addition, where the retention or disposal of records of personal information outside the premises of the prescribed entity is the primary service provided to the prescribed entity, the TPSP Agreement must require the TPSP to provide documentation to the prescribed entity setting out the date, time, and mode of transfer of the records of personal information and confirming receipt.
+In these circumstances, the TPSP Agreement must also obligate the TPSP to maintain a detailed inventory of the records of personal information transferred.